KuabeM/stempel/README.md

   - `1h90s-`: 1 hour 90 seconds before now
   - `20m30s+`: 20 minutes, 30 seconds from now
   - `60s-`: one minute before now

+#### `--time`

+This options allows to specify a time for the respective action.
+Use it if you want to start or stop at a certain time.
+The format is `HH:MM` in 24h where the date is set to the current day, e.g. `13:47` means today at `13h 47`.

 #### `--storage`